TeaDove/fast-helper/README.md

 - enjoy

 ## Example
-go to `tesseract.club:8000` for working example
+go to [this site](https://tesseract.club:8000/docs) for working example